Discovering TV content for March Madness

 Used by 430K+ households which resulted in 1.5x usage and 2x engagement lift compared to previous years.

-The successful rollout under the new Android TV software architecture also provided the benefit of faster load times, smoother transitions, and greater feature access when the receiver is offline.
-In addition, the app serves as a modularized, reusable template for future seasonal events and campaigns, and therefore accelerating the release process.
+The successful rollout under the new Android TV software architecture also provided the benefit of faster load times, smoother transitions, and greater content access when the receiver is offline.

 Negotiating old & new patterns